flov/thefilthywizard/_posts/2022-10-09-how-to-use-a-fire-contact-ball.md

 so it will stay on the ball after you've used it until it dried up again.
 So the first time in the evening it will work best because the ball was still dry.
 The second time it will burn a little less long since it's wet from the first time.
 The third time it will be even wetter and thus the burn time will be less than before and so on...
 If the sun allows it I would put the ball into the sun the next day and then by the time of the next evening it should be dry.

-## How to soak it
+## 3. How to soak it

-I usually soak the whole ball in isopropanol and by soaking it completely, if it's windstill, I get a burntime of about four minutes (!) out of it.
+I usually soak the whole ball in isopropanol and by soaking it completely, if it's windstill, I get a burntime of about four minutes out of it.
 My fire contact balls have about 3.2m 10mm thick kevlar rope around the ball which makes it soak up the liquid really well.
 At best put a metal plate underneath it while pouring the IPA over it to put it back into the bottle if you spill any.

-## What to wear
+## 4. What to wear

 Do yourself a favour and wear a *long sleeve cotten shirt*.
 You can also just wear a normal shirt, but if you **don't want to lose your precious arm hair** you're better off wearing longsleeve.
 Since we're rolling a ball that's soaked with alcohol over our body, your clothes will also absorb some of the alcohol which will consequently make your clothes smell like strong alcohol.
-So I find it best to have a dedicated long sleeve cotten shirt, to use when fire contact juggling, which you can change after.
+A wizard finds it best to wear a dedicated long sleeve cotten shirt when fire contact juggling.

 ## More people doing fire contact juggling?

-Honestly I would be very excited to see more people doing fire contact juggling Fire contact juggling is something that looks very cool, magical and mesmerizing.
+A wizard would be very excited to see more people doing fire contact juggling Fire contact juggling is something that looks very cool, magical and mesmerizing.
+When a wizard performs with the fire contact ball for a crowd he always gets a lot of attention and people are always wondering how he does it.
-Whenever I do it in front of a big crowd I get at least a couple of people who come up to me afterwards saying "Wow, that's so cool I've never seen this before!".
-It's not very much around and when I'm at a convention I'm usually the only person doing it for several reasons:
+Fire contact juggling is not very much around and when the flow wizard is at a convention he is usually the only person doing it for several reasons:

 1. Contact juggling is just hard and not many people are good at it
 2. Fire contact juggling means that you are in direct contact with the fire and